esphome/esphome-docs/components/lvgl.rst

 The precedence (value) of states is quite intuitive, and it's something the user would expect naturally.
 E.g. if a widget is focused the user will still want to see if it's pressed, therefore the pressed state has a higher precedence.
 If the focused state had a higher precedence it would overwrite the pressed color.

-Some properties (e.g. text color) can be inherited from a parent(s) if it's not specified in the widget.
+Feel free to experiment to discover inheritance of the styles based on states between the nested widgets.

-See :ref:`lvgl-cook-theme` in the Cookbook for an example how to easily implement a gradient style for your widgets.
+:ref:`lvgl-cook-theme` in the Cookbook shows an example how to easily implement a gradient style for your widgets.

 .. _lvgl-styling: